mirkojotic/trello-look-alike/README.md

 # Trello Look Alike

-Practice project for learning Java & Spring
+Project to follow a (blog)[https://jotic.us] about a simple Java Spring REST API